tomedio/pdf-watermark/README.md

 ## Requirements

 - PHP 8.1 or higher
-- pdftk (optional, but recommended for handling compressed PDFs with versions higher than 1.4)
+- pdftk (recommended for handling compressed PDFs with versions higher than 1.4)
-- Ghostscript (optional, used for testing)

 ## Installation